 - A. Submit in accordance with Section 01 33 23, SHOP DRAWINGS, PRODUCT DATA, AND SAMPLES. - B. The Government's approval shall be obtained for all equipment and material before delivery to the job site.
-Delivery, storage or installation of equipment or material which has not had prior approval will not be permitted at the job site. - C. Submittals for individual systems and equipment assemblies which consist of more than one item or component shall be made for the system or assembly.
+Delivery, storage or installation of equipment or material which has not had prior approval will not be permitted at the job site. - C. Submittals for individual systems and equipment assemblies which consist of more than one item or component shall be made for the system or assembly as a whole.
 Partial submittals will not be considered for approval. - 1.
 Mark the submittals, "SUBMITTED UNDER SECTION". - 2.
 Submittals shall be marked to show specification reference including the section and paragraph numbers. - 3.
 Submit each section separately. - D. The submittals shall include the following: - Information that confirms compliance with contract requirements.
 Include the manufacturer's name, model or catalog numbers, catalog information, technical data sheets, shop drawings, pictures, nameplate data and test reports as required. - 2.
-Submittals are required for all equipment anchors and supports.
-Submittals shall include weights, dimensions, center of gravity, standard connections, manufacturer's recommendations, and behavior problems (e.g., vibration, thermal expansion,) associated with equipment or piping so that the proposed installation can be properly reviewed. - 3.
-Parts list which shall include those replacement parts recommended by the equipment manufacturer, quantity of parts, current price, and availability of each part. - E. Submittals shall be in full compliance of the Contract Documents.
+Parts list which shall include those replacement parts recommended by the equipment manufacturer, quantity of parts, current price and availability of each part. - E. Submittals shall be in full compliance of the Contract Documents.
 All submittals shall be provided in accordance with this section.